History of Poland (1939–1945): Rearmament and first annexations

 After the death of Józef Piłsudski in 1935, the Sanation government of his political followers, along with President Ignacy Mościcki, embarked on a military reform and rearmament of the Polish Army in the face of the changing political climate in Europe.
 Thanks in part to a financial loan from France, Poland's new Central Industrial Region participated in the project from 1936 in an attempt to catch-up with the advanced weapons development by Poland's richer neighbors.
 Foreign Minister Józef Beck continued to resist the growing pressure on Poland from the West to cooperate with the Soviet Union in order to contain Germany.
 Against the rapidly growing German military force, Poland not only possessed no comparable quantity of technical resources, but also lacked the knowledge and concepts of developing modern warfare.

-The officially pursued German rearmament began in 1935 under Adolf Hitler, contrary to the provisions of the Treaty of Versailles – the foundation of the post-World War I international order.
+Also in 1935, Adolf Hitler announced and expanded the hitherto secret German rearmament contrary to the provisions of the Treaty of Versailles – the foundation of the post-World War I international order.
 Unable to prevent Hitler's remilitarization of the Rhineland, the United Kingdom and France also pursued rearmament.
-Meanwhile, the German territorial expansion into central Europe began in earnest with the Anschluss of Austria in March 1938.
+Meanwhile, German territorial expansion into central Europe began in earnest with the Anschluss of Austria in March 1938.
 Poland dispatched special diversionary groups to the disputed Zaolzie (Czech Silesia) area in hope of expediting the breakup of Czechoslovakia and regaining the territory.
 The Munich Agreement of 30 September 1938 was followed by Germany's incorporation of the Sudetenland.
 Faced with the threat of a total annexation of Czechoslovakia, the Western Powers endorsed the German partition of the country.

 Poland insistently sought a great power status but was not invited to participate in the Munich conference.
 Minister Beck, disappointed with the lack of recognition, issued an ultimatum on the day of the Munich Agreement to the government of Czechoslovakia, demanding an immediate return to Poland of the contested Zaolzie border region.
 The distressed Czechoslovak government complied, and Polish military units took over the area.
 The move was negatively received in both the West and the Soviet Union, and it contributed to the worsening of the geopolitical situation of Poland.
 In November, the Polish government also annexed a small border region in dispute with the newly autonomous state of Slovakia and gave its support to Hungary's expansion into Carpatho-Ukraine, located within the now federal Czechoslovakia.